BEST BEACHES IN ZANZIBAR

 Pingwe, Dongwe and Bwejju Beaches

-Location: Central east coast – 60 km from Stone Town
+Location: Central east coast – roughly 60 km from Stone Town

 Access: Approximately 90 minutes by taxi or bus